drugis/patavi/server/docker/README.md

 Patavi server dockerfile
 ========================

+This readme provides instructions for running the patavi server in a docker container.
+For instructions on running the application as a NodeJS process please follow the readme in the `server` folder.

 For more information on all components of the drugis project, please refer to the OVERALL-README.md in the root folder of the ADDIS-CORE project.

 Prerequisites:

- - Create an `ssl` directory (e.g. /patavi/server/ssl/), containing:
+- Create an `ssl` directory (e.g. /patavi/server/docker/ssl/), containing:

   - `/server-crt.pem` and `/server-key.pem`, the public/private certificate/key pair for the server
   - `/ca-crt.pem`, the CA certificate file for the server to trust client connections with. *Note*: This is only required if you expect connections from clients presenting certificates that are not in the normal trust chain, e.g. self-signed ones.

-Building:
+- Make sure to have a rabbitmq container running (see the README in the root of this repository for an example run command)
+- Have a postgres database running.
+The `setup-db.sh` script will initialise an existing `postgres` docker container with appropriate settings.
+Alternately, if you have a postgres running outside of a container, execute:

+Building (optional, if you don't build you will use our pre-built docker image):

 ```
-docker build -t patavi/server-amqp --build-arg sha=`git rev-parse --short HEAD` .
+docker build -t addis/patavi-server --build-arg sha=`git rev-parse --short HEAD` .
 ```

 Running:
-Make sure to have a rabbitmq container running, as well as a postgres database.
-If the database is running on the same server, you can use another `--link postgres:localhost` argument to make it available directly.

 Example run command (fill in terms between <> appropriately):